 The agreement also includes aiming at having “net zero emissions” during the second half of the century.
 This means that any CO2 produced would need to be captured and disposed of or offset by planting huge numbers of trees.
 However, in a joint letter to the press, British climate experts stated: “This involves rapidly growing trees and grasses faster than nature has ever done on land we don’t have, then burning it in power stations that will capture and compress the CO2 using an infrastructure we don’t have and with technology that won’t work on the scale we need and to finally store it in places we can’t find.”

 Already Ban Ki-moon’s climate change envoy has accused the British and German governments of backtracking on the agreement by providing subsidies to the fossil fuel industry.
-It is also not encouraging that Theresa May has abolished the Department of Energy and Climate Change.
+It is also not encouraging that the UK government has abolished the Department of Energy and Climate Change.

 Professor Chris Field, of Stanford University, said that the 1.5C goal looks impossible or very, very difficult and he warned that closing down fossil fuel plants before renewable alternatives are established would mean there would be insufficient energy and people would suffer.